colomemaria/community-paper/README.md

 # Community paper analysis

 This repository contains a Python module and Jupyter Notebooks with R workflows for pre-processing of the single cell RNAseq datasets, which are used as showcases for cell-cell communication analysis with the `community` tool.
 The cell-cell communication analysis of these datasets can be found INSERT LINK TO THE COMMUNITY REPO HERE.
+YOU NEED TO MAKE CLEAR THAT THERE ARE TWO THINGS IN THIS REPO: 1.
+THE PRE-PROCESSIN OF THE DATASETS THAT WILL BE RUN WITH COMMUNITY -> LINK TO THE COMMUNITY REPO, 2.
+THE METHOD COMPARISON PART.
+TO BE HONSET, I DON'T SEE WHY WE NEED WHY WE NEED SEPARATELY THIS PART, AND RIGHT BELOW THE AIM / OVERVIEW PART.
+TO ME THE INFORMATION YOU HAVE IN BOTH THESE SECTIONS IS SIMILAR, SO I WOULD EVEN SUGGEST, YOU REMOVE THIS PARAGRAPH AND JUST SAY WAHT YOU WANT TO SAY IN THE AIM/OVERVIEW.

 ## Aim / Overveiw

-THIS IS NOT THE AIM OF THIS REPOSITORY.
-PLEASE CORRECT.
-THE AIM PF THIS REPO IS THE DATA PRE_PROCESSING.
+YOU NEED TO MAKE CLEAR THAT THERE ARE TWO THINGS IN THIS REPO: 1.
+THE PRE-PROCESSIN OF THE DATASETS THAT WILL BE RUN WITH COMMUNITY -> LINK TO THE COMMUNITY REPO, 2.
+THE METHOD COMPARISON PART.
 The objective of this repository is to reproduce the analysis of the expression in cell-cell communication in disease state and identify potential differences in cell-cell communication in the diseased state.
 By doing so, the `community` tool will provide insights into the mechanisms of cell-cell communication and its potential role in the development of AML.